astrails/dotvim/README.markdown

 This is a complete Vim configuration that I'm using everywhere

-Plugins that are available form a git repository were added with [Braid](http://github.com/evilchelu/braid) for easy upgrading.
+Plugins that are available from a git repository were added with [Braid](http://github.com/evilchelu/braid) for easy upgrading.

 *Some* help tips are provided for *some* of the plugins. please check out the plugin's docs for more info.